San Diego Outdoor Living Project Timeline: How Long It Really Takes

 Chris MacMillan, General Manager

-ICPI Certified • CA CSLB License #947643
+ICPI & CMHA Certified • CA CSLB License #947643 (C-27, D-06 & D-12)

-“How long will this actually take?” is one of the most important questions San Diego homeowners ask us — and one of the hardest to get a straight answer on.
+“How long will this actually take?” is one of the most important questions San Diego homeowners ask us, and one of the hardest to get a straight answer on.

-This guide explains a realistic San Diego outdoor living project timeline in 2025 and how to keep your project moving from first call to final walkthrough.
+This guide explains a realistic San Diego outdoor living project timeline and how to keep your project moving from first call to final walkthrough.
+Use it together with our Outdoor Living Cost Guide, Hardscape Engineering Guide, Contractor Vetting Playbook, and Designer vs Architect vs Design-Build Guide to plan not just what to build, but when and how to build it.

-TL;DR — How Long It Really Takes
+TL;DR: How Long It Really Takes

-• Focused upgrade ($25k–$75k): 1–3 weeks design and planning, ~3–7 working days on site once scheduled.
+• Focused upgrade ($25K to $75K): 1 to 3 weeks design and planning, 3 to 7 working days on site once scheduled.

-• Backyard core ($75k–$125k): ~2–4 weeks design, 0–4 weeks approvals (if any), ~3–6 weeks on site.
+• Backyard core ($75K to $125K): 2 to 4 weeks design, 0 to 4 weeks approvals (if any), 3 to 6 weeks on site.

-• Full backyard ($120k–$250k+): ~3–6 weeks design, 2–8 weeks approvals (HOA/permits), ~4–8+ weeks on site.
+• Full backyard ($120K to $250K+): 3 to 6 weeks design, 2 to 8 weeks approvals (HOA/permits), 4 to 8+ weeks on site.

-• Front + back programs ($175k–$350k+): ~4–8 weeks design, 2–10 weeks approvals, ~5–10+ weeks on site.
+• Front + back programs ($175K to $350K+): 4 to 8 weeks design, 2 to 10 weeks approvals, 5 to 10+ weeks on site.

-• Estate programs ($300k–$2.5M+): often 3–6+ months from first design meeting to construction start, and 2–6+ months on site depending on scope and phasing.
+• Estate programs ($300K to $2.5M+): often 3 to 6+ months from first design meeting to construction start, and 2 to 6+ months on site depending on scope and phasing.

 Typical Durations by Project Type